Background

 Upheld

-The CAP Code (which reflected legislation) stated that medicinal or medical claims and indications may be made for a medicinal product that was licensed by the Medicines and Healthcare products Regulatory Agency (MHRA) or under the auspices of the European Medicines Agency, or for a CE-marked medical device.
+The CAP Code (which reflected legislation) stated that medicinal or medical claims and indications may be made for a medicinal product that was licensed by the Medicines and Healthcare products Regulatory Agency (MHRA) or under the auspices of the European Medicines Agency, or for a medical device with the applicable conformity marking.
 A medicinal claim was defined by legislation as a claim that a product or its constituent(s) could be used with a view to making a medical diagnosis or could treat or prevent disease, including an injury, ailment or adverse condition, whether of body or mind, in human beings.

 The ASA considered that consumers were likely to understand the claims in ads (b), (c), (d), and (e), “support perimenopause symptoms”, “balance out hormones”, and the claims the product could treat sufferers of night sweats, poor sleep, hot flushes, fatigue, brain fog, body aches, anxiety, and rage, to mean that Napiers Wild Yam Cream could treat the symptoms of the perimenopause and menopause.
 Similarly, we considered the claims in ad (a), “Each to their own when it comes to HRT.
 However […] can you please just try a more natural way”, “This is like hormone replacement cream that you put on areas of your body.
 Far better than any pharmaceutical drugs you could take to balance hormones”, and in ad (e), “some people are coming off of HRT completely”, were likely to be understood as referring to treatment for perimenopause and menopause symptoms.